 One of the reasons may be that sugar does more than add sweetness.
 It gives the fruit butter a longer shelf life by reducing the product’s available water.
 Plus, it enhances the texture, making it a thicker and more spreadable condiment.

-Although the recipe for the pear butter has less sugar, the spread is still caramelized and delicious because the fruit has natural sugars.
-When the natural sugars combine with a small amount of added sugar, stevia, spices and a long simmer, the result is a yummy, thick, velvety spread.
+Although East Asian pear butter has less sugar, it's still caramelized and delicious because the fruit has natural sugars.
+When the natural sugars combine with a bit of added sugar, stevia, spices, and a long simmer, the result is a yummy, thick, velvety spread.

 The preservative function of sugar is important for fruit butter, especially apple and pear butter.
 Combining sugar with fruit purees helps keep them fresh through the winter.